 The current data are not sufficient for a model-based assessment.
-From 2006 through 2009, preliminary stock assessments of octopus were prepared that presented both Tier 5 and Tier 6 estimates of OFL and ABC.
+From 2006 through 2010, preliminary stock assessments of octopus were prepared that presented both Tier 5 and Tier 6 estimates of OFL and ABC.
 The SSC and plan teams have discussed the difficulties in applying groundfish methodologies to octopus and have agreed to treat octopus as a Tier 6 species, owing to inadequate data for estimating Tier 5 parameters.
 There are no historical catch records for octopus.
-Estimates of incidental catch rate from 1997-2007 are used as a baseline for Tier 6 assessment.
+Estimates of incidental catch rate from 1997-2007 were selected as the baseline for Tier 6 assessments based on historical catch.
 Due to an update of the catch accounting system, catch estimates for this assessment differ slightly from last year's numbers.
-Percentiles of incidental catch are presented, along with catch limits from two alternative Tier 6 methods.
-Using the revised catch data, the average incidental catch rate of octopus for 1997-2007 was 191 mt; if this is used as the Tier 6 OFL, the ABC would be 144 tons.
-If the maximum incidental catch (298 tons) over that period was used to determine Tier 6 parameters, then the OFL would be 298 tons and the ABC would be 224 tons.
-The authors and plan teams feel that a standard Tier 6 approach, based on the average incidental catch, results in an overly conservative limit because most of these data are from a period in which there was very little market or directed effort for octopus.
+The authors and plan teams are concerned that a standard Tier 6 approach, based on the average incidental catch, results in an overly conservative limit because most of these data are from a period in which there was very little market or directed effort for octopus.
+In 2010, the plan team decided to use an approach where the average of the last 3 survey biomass estimates was used as a minimum biomass estimate, and a mortality factor applied.
+The OFL for octopus in 2011 was set at 1,273 tons and the TAC at 954 tons by the North Pacific Fisheries Management council.
+The incidental catch of octopus through October 2011 was 748 tons.
+This assessment provides recommendations for annual catch limits for 2012 and 2013.